Quick Design Feedback Tools:

-If you can you could A/B test your new design against the existing page or website.
+If you can you should A/B test your new design against the existing page or website.
 This will confirm how your key metrics are likely to change as a result of the new design, but it won’t tell you why visitors are behaving differently.
-To answer these types of questions you need more qualitative feedback rather than numbers.
-Below are 9 tools you can use to get design feedback from customers or experts to help identify where users may be having trouble with your new customer experience.
+To answer these types of questions you need more qualitative design feedback rather than numbers.
+Below are ten tools you can use to get design feedback from customers or experts to help identify where users may be having trouble with your new customer experience.

 2. Five Second Test (Usability Hub):